John Albion Andrew

 John Albion Andrew (May 31, 1818 – October 30, 1867) was an American lawyer and politician from Massachusetts.
-He was elected in 1860 as the 25th Governor of Massachusetts, serving between 1861 and 1866, and led the state's contributions to the Union cause during the American Civil War (1861-1865).
+He was elected in 1860 as the 25th Governor of Massachusetts, serving between 1861 and 1866, and led the state's contributions to the Union cause during the American Civil War (1861–1865).
 He was a guiding force behind the creation of some of the first African-American units in the United States Army, including the 54th Massachusetts Infantry.
+He belonged to the Whig, Free Soil, and Republican parties during his career.

 Educated at Bowdoin College, Andrew was a radical abolitionist of slavery from an early age, engaged in the legal defense of fugitive slaves against owners seeking their return.
 He provided legal support to John Brown after his 1859 raid on Harpers Ferry, Virginia, raising his profile and propelling him to the Massachusetts governor's chair.
 Andrew was a persistent voice criticizing President Abraham Lincoln's conduct of the war, and pressing him to end slavery.
 By the end of the war, his politics had moderated, and he came to support the Reconstruction policies of Lincoln's successor, Andrew Johnson.

 In Massachusetts, Andrew opposed the Know Nothing movement of the 1850s and the state's strict alcohol prohibition laws, and oversaw the state takeover of the Hoosac Tunnel construction project.
 In 1865, he signed legislation establishing the Massachusetts State Police, the first statewide police force of its type in the nation.
 He died early of apoplexy at the age of 49.

 Early life and career

-John Albion Andrew was born in Windham (in modern-day Maine, then a part of Massachusetts) on May 31, 1818, the eldest of four children.
+Andrew was born in Windham (in modern-day Maine, then a part of Massachusetts) on May 31, 1818, the eldest of four children.
 His father, Jonathan Andrew, was descended from an early settler of Boxford, Massachusetts, and ran a small but prosperous merchant business in Windham.
 His mother, Nancy Green Pierce, was a teacher at Fryeburg Academy.
-Andrew's 5th great grandfather was an immigrant from England named George Andrew who settled in Boxford, Massachusetts in 1637.
-His 4th great grandfather was born in Boxford, Massachusetts in 1638, being his first American-born ancestor.
+Andrew's 5th great grandfather was an immigrant from England named George Andrew who settled in Boxford, Massachusetts, in 1637.
+His 4th great grandfather was born in Boxford, Massachusetts, in 1638, being his first American-born ancestor.

 Andrew received his primary education first at home, and then at several area boarding schools.
 After his mother's death in 1832, he attended Gorham Academy in nearby Gorham.
 During his youth he exhibited talent for both memory and public speaking, memorizing church sermons and recounting them with the same oratorical style in which they were delivered.
 While a teenager, he was exposed to the early abolitionist writings of William Lloyd Garrison and others.
 He entered Bowdoin College in 1833.
 Although he was studious and popular with other students, he did not shine academically and was ranked near the bottom in his class.

 After his graduation in 1837, Andrew moved to Boston to study law under Henry H. Fuller, with whom he became close friends.
 He was admitted to the Massachusetts bar in 1840, and began the practice of law.